kurt-krueckeberg/data-structures-cplus/notes/bsearch.md

    // Recursive binary search version
    // Input:
-   // lo and hi define the range to search. hi is included in the search. template<typename T> int bsearch(const T& key, T a[], int lo, int hi) {
+   // lo and hi define the range to search (hi is included in the search range). template<typename T> int bsearch(const T& key, T a[], int lo, int hi) {
      if (hi < lo) { // Terminate search.
 Key not found.